vanquish87/pro-python/README.md

 4. Interface Segregation
      Make interfaces (parent abstract classes) more specific, rather than generic. e.g. Create more interfaces (classes) if needed and/or provide objects to constructors.
+        Tip: Use composition rather than Inheritance as is saves on Long list of multiple Inheritance.

 5. Dependency Inversion
     Make classes depend on abstract classes rather than non-abstract classes.